orestikoni/library-management-system/README.md

 ## Data files

 The repository includes several serialized data files (books.dat, users.ser, borrowedBooks.dat, etc.) that the application reads/writes to.
-If you delete these files the application will recreate default data or may start with an empty dataset.
+If you delete these files the application will recreate [...]

 If you want to start fresh, remove or move the `.dat` / `.ser` files before starting the app.